Buffalo Wild Wings posts snarky tweet amid lawsuit over boneless wings: ‘It’s true’ - NewsBreak

 As a result, Halim said he suffered a financial injury due to the restaurant’s “false and deceptive conduct.”

-As some Twitter users have also observed, the term “boneless wings” is akin to advertising hot dogs as “hot dogs” and not, say, frankfurter-style sausages.”
+As some Twitter users have also observed, the term “boneless wings” might be akin to advertising hot dogs as “hot dogs” and not, say, “frankfurter-style sausages.”

 “Your boneless wings are just nuggets and I’m all for it,” one Twitter user wrote, seemingly commenting on both sides of the argument.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.